 Follow the steps below to secure a custom domain.

-- Locate the CNAME records for your domain within your domain registrar’s control panel.
+Locate the CNAME records for the custom domain within the domain registrar’s control panel.

-- If you already have a CNAME record for your subdomain, look for an option to edit the record.
-If you don’t have a CNAME record for your subdomain yet, look for an option to add a new record.
+If a CNAME record already exists, look for the option to edit this record.
+If a CNAME record doesn't exist for the subdomain yet, look for an option to add a new record.

-- Point the CNAME record from your subdomain to your [Lessonly subdomain] custom.lessonly.com.
-For example, if your subdomain is forage.lessonly.com, then point the CNAME to forage.custom.lessonly.com.
+Point the CNAME record from the subdomain to the [Lessonly subdomain] custom.lessonly.com.
+For example, if the subdomain is forage.lessonly.com, then point the CNAME to forage.custom.lessonly.com.